joaquim-verges/Helium/README.md

 assemble(logic + ui) // assemble them
 ```

+Helium core is a Kotlin Multiplatform library, which means it can be used on both Android and iOS.

+Helium works great with declarative UI frameworks like Jetpack Compose and SwiftUI.

 For detailed information and examples, head over to the [helium-core](/helium-core) documentation.

 #### Ready to use App Blocks